Yann39/hyperledger-explorer-docker/README.md

 :warning: Make sure you use the same Docker network as your existing Hyperledger Fabric network in the _docker-compose.yaml_ file.
 Mine is `config_mynw`.

 The Application will attach to the database once it is ready (I used a `wait.sh` script to wait for the database to be up).
+The initialization scripts are retrieved from the official repository in the **PostGreSQL Dockerfile**.

-So all that you need is in the _config_ directory :
+All that you need is in the _config_ directory :
 1. _config.json_ : file representing the network configuration
 2. _crypto-config_ : folder containing the network certificates

+So just adapt the _config.json_ file and copy the _crypto-config_ folder from the one generated during your **Fabric** setup.
 You can regenerate the cryptographic materials from the _app/config/configtx.yaml_ and _app/config/crypto-config.yaml_ files if needed.

 Then simply run :